 At this time through my regular readings of the history of art I became interested in the metaphysical work and philosophy of Giorgio de Chirico (1888 – 1978).
-His work struck me for its visual poetic translation of serenity, solitude, drama and an aura of mystery.
+His work struck me with its enchanting poetry, with its visual translation of serenity, solitude, drama and an aura of mystery.
 Such elements were an influence on a series of works thereon.

 The Valletta experience, as well as the years spent at the docks, also seem to have contributed strongly to a range of work which I executed in the eighties.
 The closed, shaded, architectonic spaces of the City and the confined spaces afloat tankers led to a flowing source of imagined scenery for a personal, metaphysical painting with local characteristics.

-Walls, screens and partitions were repeatedly represented by stage-like, solitary, confined spaces in sharp, knife-edged contours.
+Walls, screens and partitions were repeatedly represented by stage-like, solitary spaces often confined and with sharp, knife-edged contours.

-This genre of painting also required a somewhat limited palette, made up of ochres, umbers, siennas with touches and sometimes glazes of prussian blue.
+This genre of painting also required a somewhat limited palette, made up of ochres, umbers and siennas with touches and sometimes glazes of prussian blue.
 Such a specific colour scheme was necessary to create the particular theatrical mood so appropriate to my thematic content at that time.
-Such works in the metaphysical genre were also included in another personal exhibition which I held in 1984, at Gallerija Fenici housed at the Mediterranean Conference Centre in Valletta.
+Such works in this metaphysical genre were also included in another personal exhibition which I held in 1984, at Gallerija Fenici housed at the Mediterranean Conference Centre in Valletta.

 This was also a time when I started to write poetry in Maltese and in Italian more frequently, something which I began in the mid-seventies.
 My participation in an international poetry competition in Sicily with Il Tempo Passa, awarded me an Honourable Mention.
 The poem speaks about the passage of time, of man’s lifecycle while Tomba, a poem which I wrote in an empty classroom in February 1980 on a cloudy, chilly, windy afternoon, should explain a feeling of escapism.